DSNeville/Research/README.md

-1.# Research
+# Research
-For me to keep track of things I read or find interesting
+Just a place for me to keep track of things I read or find interesting

 #### Resources and Tools
 1. [TensorFlow for R](https://blog.rstudio.com/2018/02/06/tensorflow-for-r/)